Aidar5/nattoeng/docs/source/book/Part_III.rst

 When working with network equipment, regular expressions can be used, for example, to:

 * retrieve information from show command output
-* select a portion of the lines from the show output that matches the template
+* select a portion of the lines from the show command output that matches the template
 * check whether there are certain settings in configuration

 A few examples are: